-A Paradigm Shift is when a significant change happens – usually from one fundamental view to a different view.
-In most cases, some type of major discontinuity occurs as well.
-In laymen terms, Paradigm Shift is a popular, or perhaps, not so popular shift or transformation of the way we ‘Humans’ perceive events, people, environment, and life altogether.
-It can be a national or international shift, and could have dramatic effects — whether positive or negative — on the way we live our lives today and in the future.
+Paradigm shift is a popular, or perhaps, not so popular shift transformation of the way the humans perceive events, people, environment, and life altogether.
+It can be a national or international shift, and can have dramatic effects, which can be whether positive or negative, on the way the things are being done today and in the future.

 Paradigm shift is a basic theory.
 It is a conceptual framework within which scientific theories are constructed.
 It is notion of a major change in a certain existing pattern.
 It is a radical change in personal beliefs, complex systems and organizations replacing the former way of thinking with a radically different way of thinking.
 During paradigm shift one conceptual view point of the world changes to another conceptual view point.
 It is a revolution, a transformation and a sort of metamorphosis.

-Paradigm shifts result in new businesses that transform or destroy old ones.
-According to Utterback (Fig 1), when an invading technology first appears (t1), the established technology generally offers better performance or cost than the challenger, which is still unperfected.
-Eventually, as the performance characteristics of the challenger reaches the point where it matches that of established technology (t2), incumbent leaders perceive the threat and invest heavily to sustain their business models and leadership.
-Their resulting innovations cause them to rocket past the invader with rapid innovations and improvements.
-Eventually, by time t3, the challenging technology continues to improve and equals existing industry performance, on this path to ultimate leadership.
+Paradigm shifts result in new products and new technologies which transform or destroy the old ones.
+According to Utterback (Fig 3), when an invading product / technology first appears (T1), the established product / technology normally offers better performance or cost than the challenger product / technology, which is still unperfected.
+Eventually, as the performance characteristics of the challenger product / technology reaches the point where it matches that of established product / technology (T2), incumbent leaders perceive the threat and invest heavily to sustain the established product / technology so as not to disturb the business models and leadership.
+The resulting innovations due to this heavy investments cause the established product / technology to rocket past the invading product / technology with rapid innovations and improvements.
+Eventually, by time T3, the challenging technology continues to improve and equals existing industry performance, on this path moves to ultimate leadership.

 Competitive priorities when paradigms shift

-To cross the gap, a paradigm’s success strongly depends on its existing capabilities and competitive performance.
-This means that quality and cost metrics must first provide the new paradigm with a significant advantage over incumbent paradigms.
+To cross the gap, the success of product / technology strongly depends on its existing capabilities and competitive performance.
+This means that quality, and cost metrics are to first provide the new product / technology with a significant advantage over established product / technology.
 This is akin to advancing the price/performance frontier.
-Accordingly, the need to focus on basic competitive performance suggests that quality, dependability, and cost may be critical in bridging the gap.
-Flexibility appears to be a priority for maturing markets with more standardized technologies, such as Dell applies to computers.
-Such flexibility is seldom a competitive factor in new business.
-Quality remains the most important priority and reliability remain entry level priorities.
-Cost then sets the new paradigm on a growth path.
-We hypothesize that competitive priorities between paradigms must be addressed in the same fashion as competitive priorities within established paradigms.
-Initially, the success of a new product-market strategy will depend on its competitive value, based on its quality and reliability characteristics first, and then its cost.
-Once a new paradigm becomes accepted, its competitive success hinges on a steady stream of innovation that sequentially and cumulatively improves competitive quality, dependability, cost and flexibility.
+Accordingly, the need to focus on basic competitive performance suggests that quality, dependability, and cost are to be critical in bridging the gap.
+Flexibility appears to be a priority for maturing markets with more standardized technologies.
+Such flexibility is seldom a competitive factor in new organizations.
+Quality remains the most important priority and reliability remains entry level priorities.
+Cost then sets the new product / technology on a growth path.
+The competitive priorities between new and established products / technologies are to be addressed in the same fashion as competitive priorities within the established products / technologies.
+Initially, the success of a new product / technology strategy depends on its competitive value, based on its quality and reliability characteristics first, and then its cost.
+Once new products / technologies have been accepted, its competitive success hinges on a steady stream of innovation which sequentially and cumulatively improves competitive quality, dependability, cost and flexibility.

-These technological developments have led to a paradigm shift in the way steel is made, the price, quality and range of products generated, energy requirements, material usage and the byproducts generated.
-The paradigm shift has brought and bringing a considerable change in the basic structure of steel industry.
+The above technological developments have led to a paradigm shifts in the way steel is made, the price, quality and range of products generated, energy requirements, material usage and the by-products generated.
+The paradigm shifts have brought and bringing a considerable change in the basic structure of steel industry.

-During the shifting of the paradigms, the earlier paradigms become irrelevant.
-They loose their identity and soon disappear from the scene.
-The organizations which judge this shift in time and change over to the new paradigm earlier than others become successful organizations and succeed in the competitive field.
+During the shifting of the paradigms, the established products / technologies become irrelevant.
+They lose their identity and soon disappear from the scene.
+The organizations which judge this shift in time and change over to the new products / technologies earlier than others become successful organizations and succeed in the competitive field.